jlparkI/AntPack/README.md

 to false positives (an N-glycosylation motif, for example, will not always be glycosylated).
 Still, these kinds of alerts can be useful for making yourself aware of potential developability issues.

+#### Licensing

+AntPack is licensed under a GPL license, which means that you are free to use it for your own data analysis irrespective of whether you work on academic research or industrial R&D / QC.

+If you are writing software intended for sale / distribution, however, any software you create that uses AntPack must also be open-source, must use the GPL license and must acknowledge AntPack appropriately.
+If you are interested in using AntPack in a closed-source software product, please contact us to obtain a version of AntPack licensed for this use.

 #### Citing this work